munich-quantum-toolkit/syrec/README.md

   </picture>
 </p>

-Thank you to all the contributors who have helped make MQT SyReC a reality!
+Thank you to all the contributors who have helped make MQT SyReC Synthesizer a reality!

 <p align="center">
   <a href="https://github.com/munich-quantum-toolkit/syrec/graphs/contributors">